-Despite payment expectations laid down in The Housing Grants, Construction and Regeneration Act 1996 (commonly referred to as The Construction Act), payment and retention practices remain archaic in the sector (see Figures 6 and 7).

-The constant challenge of preserving sufficient working capital issue leaves companies vulnerable (a situation exacerbated by COVID and a period of intense hyperinflation).
-Even in the case of 45-day terms (demanded in the lastest Late Payment Rules), this will typically mean (when factoring in the application dates) that specialist is expected to fund 75-90 days of preliminaries, labour and materials.
-For many SMEs this is offset by using credit from suppliers as well is charge or credit cards (providing an additional 30 days on materials).
+Despite payment expectations laid down in The Housing Grants, Construction and Regeneration Act 1996 (commonly referred to as The Construction Act), payment and retention practices remain archaic in the sector (see figures 7 and 8).
+Through the supply chain there is a constant struggle to maintain sufficient working capital.
+Even in the case of 45-day terms (demanded in the latest Late Payment Rules), this will typically mean (when factoring in the application dates) that specialist is expected to fund 75-90 days of preliminaries, labour and materials.
+For many SMEs this is offset by using credit from suppliers as well as charge or credit cards (providing an additional 30 days on materials).
 Labour is typically paid weekly.
-A company is highly vulnerable to credit being withdrawn or an upstream failure related to events beyond their control.
+A company is highly vulnerable to credit being withdrawn or an upstream failure related to events beyond its control.
+Figure 7: Over the last year, how long does it take to get paid after initial application?
+(University of Reading)